kumahq/kuma-website/src/production/dp/universal-dp.md

 ---
-title: Data plane on Universal
+title: Configure the data plane on universal
 ---

 As mentioned previously in universal you need to create a dataplane definition and pass it to the `kuma-dp run` command.